 Now 11 years old, Paul has spent most of his childhood learning to cope without hardly any use of his arm.
 While eating meals, he positioned himself close to the table.
 Carrying objects meant making two trips.

 “Paul’s life has meant always going the extra mile to do things normal boys can do,” his grandmother, Martha, shared.

 Soft-spoken and gentle, Paul felt the sting of years of shame.
 His mother sadly recounted how Paul was mocked by strangers on the bus or children on the street.
 Yet Paul’s warm spirit was unshakeable through it all.

 “I believe Paul will be a man of God.
 He is brave and courageous.
 If it had been another kid in his condition, I don’t think anyone would have managed like Paul.
 He’s so kind and loves people,” said his mother, Estelle.

-While listening to the radio, Paul’s grandfather heard of a hospital ship that was sailing into Cameroon to offer free surgeries.
+While listening to the radio, Paul’s grandfather heard of a hospital ship coming to offer free surgeries.
 The family was amazed, and they immediately registered Paul to be screened for surgery and waited to hear whether he could receive an operation to repair his arm.

 The wait was difficult, but Estelle said she held onto peace.
 “Deep inside, there was an instinct telling me to have hope,” she said.

 Just months later, that same hope became a reality.
 Paul’s grandmother brought him to the Africa Mercy, where he received surgery to remove the scar tissue and replace it with healthy skin grafts.
 Paul was free to stretch out both arms — something he hadn’t been able to do for over seven years!